-How to Add a Free Countdown Timer to Squarespace (Easy!)
+How to Add a Free Countdown Timer to Squarespace (2 Easy Ways)

 The “fear of missing out,” or FOMO, can be a powerful marketing tool.
 You can use it to entice customers to buy your products or convert on your landing pages.